Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

 \section{Numerical Studies}

-In order to evaluate the performance of the proposed algorithm, we conducted numerical studies using Matlab.\footnote{Mention of any commercial product in this paper is for information only; it does not imply any recommendation or endorsement by NIST.} We first describe the setup for carrying out the simulation, followed by our findings.
+In order to evaluate the performance of the proposed algorithms, we conducted numerical studies using Matlab.
+We first describe the setup for carrying out the simulation, followed by our findings.\footnote{Even though a testbed was used to demonstrate the service interference between NSs earlier, the testbed does not scale to a suitable size.
+For this reason, we use a simulation rather than the testbed results.}